TK-CamBaz/Object-detection-using-YOLOv8/README.md

 <img src="https://github.com/TK-CamBaz/Object-detection-for-whiteflies-monitoring-using-YOLOV8/blob/main/Outline/visual-tiny.jpg" width="500">

-In addition to the location and size of bounding boxes, the confidence values of bounding boxes were considered as a
+In addition to the location and size of bounding boxes, the confidence of bounding boxes was considered as a crucial element to describe the detection power of the model.

 <img src="https://github.com/TK-CamBaz/Object-detection-for-whiteflies-monitoring-using-YOLOV8/blob/main/Outline/Confidence.comparison.jpg" width="350">